zip2zip: Inference-Time Adaptive Tokenization via Online Compression: Introduction

-To make it easy to upgrade existing LLMs to \texttt{zip2zip}, we release an efficient, open-source implementation of the framework.
-It includes (1) a fast Rust-based LZW tokenizer, (2) a drop-in model architecture compatible with Hugging Face Transformers and vLLM, (3) a training pipeline for LZW-compression-based finetuning.
-Existing LLMs can be seamlessly extended with \texttt{zip2zip}, gaining adaptive tokenization capabilities through parameter-efficient finetuning—without any changes to the base model or tokenizer.
+To make it easy to upgrade existing LLMs to \texttt{zip2zip}, we release an efficient, open-source implementation of the training and inference stack.
+It includes (1) a fast Rust-based LZW tokenizer, (2)~a drop-in model architecture compatible with HuggingFace Transformers, (3) a training pipeline for LZW-compression-based finetuning.
+Existing LLMs can be seamlessly extended with \texttt{zip2zip}, gaining adaptive tokenization capabilities through parameter-efficient finetuning.